MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 This scenario requires the [new capabilities from Office 365 Message Encryption](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Email-Encryption-and-Rights-Protection/ba-p/110801).
 If the recipients cannot open the protected email in their native email client, they can use a one-time passcode to read the sensitive information in a browser.

-For example a Gmail user might see the following in an email message:
+For example a Gmail user sees the following in an email message:

 ![Gmail recipient experience for OME and AIP](../media/ome-message.png)